Getting Started with Watercolors - The Basics & Art Supplies

 Hi, I'm Dana.
 The artist behind this website and blog.

 I'm an avid collector of paints, especially watercolors.
-I feel I "have" to test every artist-grade watercolor brand out there.
-Luckily for you if you're reading this post (and not as lucky for my bank account), this means I have gained quite a bit of experience and insights over the last 20+ years, which I'm happy to share with you :)
+I feel I "have" to test every artist-grade watercolor brand out there, which means I have gained quite a bit of experience and insights over the last 20+ years, which I'm happy to share with you :)